Planet of Adventure: Reception

+Tony Watson reviewed the series for Different Worlds magazine and stated that "The potential for adventure on Tschai is rich.
+The Chasch, Dirdir, Pnume, Wankh and their submen are constantly scheming and sparring with one another, providing ample opportunity for intrigue and fighting."

 Dave Langford reviewed Planet of Adventure for White Dwarf #74, and stated that "The narrative is a near-triumph of ironic, exotic style over routinely grotty space-operatic plot [...]
 The good stuff lies in Tschai's rich scents and colours, and in elaboration of style."